SusanQu/sound-analysis/README.md

 <h3>Process</h3>

 This project consists of 4 parts.
 The 1st part focuses on visualising the audio data and gaining general knowledge of the LibRosa library.
-The 2nd part looks into any feature extraction of the sound file.
+The 2nd part looks into feature extraction of the sound file.
 The 3rd part focuses on training the model and the last part creates the AI generated sounds.

 <b> *This project is current work in progress.* </b>